anchittandon-create/AI-TeleSuite/src/REPLICATION_PROMPT.md

   "universe_domain": "googleapis.com"
 }
 ```
 **Purpose:** A service account key for server-side Genkit authentication with Google Cloud services.
+(Note: The private key is truncated for brevity but must be included in full in the actual file).

 ---